Neural Common Neighbor with Completion for Link Prediction: Preliminary

-\paragraph{Message Passing Neural Network.} Message passing neural network (MPNN)~\citep{MPNN}, composed of message passing layers, is a common GNN framework.
-The $k^{\text{th}}$ layer ($k=1,2,..., K$) can be formulated as follows.
+\paragraph{Message Passing Neural Network (MPNN).} Comprising message passing layers, MPNN~\citep{MPNN} is a common GNN framework.
+The $k^{\text{th}}$ layer is as follows.

-where $\vh_v^{(k)}$ is the representation of node $v$ at the $k^{\text{th}}$ layer, $U^{(k)}, M^{(k)}$ are some functions like multi-layer perceptron (MLP), and $\text{AGG}$ denotes an aggregation function like sum and max.
-For each node, a message passing layer aggregates information from neighbors to update the representation of the node.
+where $\vh_v^{(k)}$ is the representation of node $v$ at the $k^{\text{th}}$ layer, $U^{(k)}, M^{(k)}$ are functions like multi-layer perceptron (MLP), and $\text{AGG}$ denotes an aggregation function like sum or max.
 The initial node representation $\vh_v^{(0)}$ is node feature $X_v$.
-Node representations produced by MPNN are the output of the last message passing layer, $\text{MPNN}(v, A, X)=\vh_v^{(K)}$.
+In each message passing layer, information is aggregated from neighbors to update the node representation.
+The final node representations produced by MPNN are the output of the last message passing layer, denoted as $\text{MPNN}(v, A, X)=\vh_v^{(K)}$.